AlexALX/ScreenshotGrab/README.md

 The program was created to implement unpretentious image service for own needs.

 ## Features
-* Create screenshoots from screen or window.
+* Create screenshots from screen or window.
-* Save screenshoots in PNG/JPG/BMP/GIF formats.
+* Save screenshots in PNG/JPG/BMP/GIF formats.
-* Edit screenshoots via system editor (paint) or specify your own.
+* Edit screenshots via system editor (paint) or specify your own.
-* Upload screenshoots to imgur service or own server (php script included).
+* Upload screenshots to imgur service or own server (php script included).
 * History of events.
 * Some customization settings.